Raduziel/I-Hate-Undead-Kitpack/IHateUndead/Readme/Readme.txt

-4) Using the Undead Slayer with TnB's component "Revised Specialists"
+4) Using the Deathslayer with TnB's component "Revised Specialists"

 4.a) Enable the Console Commands;

 4.b) Create a Good-alignment Necromancer with at least 16 CON;

-4.c) While in the game, select only the Necromancer, leave the cursor on it and hit Ctrl + Space;
+4.c) While in the game, select only the Necromancer, leave the cursor over him/her and hit Ctrl + Space;

-4.d) Type: C:Eval('AddKit(RAHUUS)') and hit Enter.
+4.d) Type: C:Eval('AddKit(RAHUDS)') and hit Enter.
 Enjoy.